 |Adventure Leadership||Fall 2021 Program Dates|

 What's it all about?

-The Adventure & Leadership Gap Year Program aims to provide students with a platform to explore a different culture and country, discover new soft-skills, grow as individuals and make a valuable impact on the local community of a small rural town in Ireland.
+This program provides you with a platform to explore a different culture and country, discover new soft-skills, grow as an individual and make a valuable impact on the local community of a small rural town in Ireland.

 - Learn to surf, kayak along the Wild Atlantic Way, hike Ireland’s beautiful mountains and stand-up paddle along scenic lakes.

-Our gap year program focuses on cultivating valuable soft-skills in the students through an interwoven combination of outdoor adventure, cultural immersion, leadership skills course-work and community volunteering.
+Our gap year program focuses on character development (building independence and resilience) and cultivating valuable soft-skills in the students through an interwoven combination of outdoor adventure, cultural immersion, leadership skills course-work and community volunteering.

 These are our 4 Cornerstones and they are developed with each young person through group led projects, reflection, self-governance and on the principal of experiential learning.
 Find out more about our 4 Cornerstones by clicking on each of the following links or by clicking under the dropdown menu titled "Grow" at the top of every page.